Families and Residents:

 COVID-19 Virus Prevention and Precautions:

-The Residence of Stuart has been monitoring the COVID-19 virus situation since it was first diagnosed in the United States earlier this year.
+The Residence of Stuart has been monitoring the COVID-19 virus situation since it was first diagnosed in the United States last year.

 Keeping our residents and employees healthy and safe is our top priority.
 At this time, our primary focus is on prevention.
-Due to an abundance of caution, we are limiting visitors and guests to our community until further notice.
-Currently, we are only allowing immediate family members (for residents who are at end-of-life on Hospice), essential care providers and emergency personnel into our community, and only after being screened.
+Due to an abundance of caution, we are limiting visitors and guests to our community on an appointment only basis until further notice.
 We have also suspended all outings and group visits, with the exception of health care related visits.
 We will be evaluating this policy on a weekly basis.

 Our community is following the recommendations of the CDC on prevention steps, including following strict hand-washing procedures and wearing face masks and gloves when interacting with residents.
 We are also enhancing our screening protocols, which involves finding out if family members, caregivers, other health care personnel or essential vendors have symptoms, or have recently traveled.

 We are staying up-to-date with the CDC recommendations as they are communicated.
 In addition, our team is in close contact with the local and state health departments and we are following their guidance.